SCarlsen7757/SimhubDashMenuPlugin/README.md

 Changes are automatically saved, and it is not possible to undo changes to the configuration except by manually reverting the changes yourself.

 ## Change amount of fields

+In the General settings tab, you can adjust the default amount of fields to use when setting up a new car.

 You can change the number of fields for the current car by assigning the `IncreaseNumberOfFieldData` and `DecreaseNumberOfFieldData` actions.
 When using a new car, the fields will be created with the default number of fields.